top-mount

 Initial Data

 We put together several plots to help analyze the data from our dyno pulls so we could reach a conclusion regarding appreciable temperature differences.
-First, a look at our initial runs with each material on
+First, a look at our initial runs with each material on both banks of the engine.

 Continue Reading »